 2025/26 Write & Roam Journeys

 What is a Write & Roam Journey?
 I take small groups (no more than 10 people) to exquisite places around the world.
 We take our time, stay in hotels/guest houses for several nights, commune with the locals as well as each other.
-Most mornings we spend about an hour writing together, based on prompts and ques picked up from our travels.
+Most mornings we spend about an hour writing together, based on prompts and cues picked up from our travels.
 We share our work (always optional) and then we make our way out into the world.
 No writing experience is necessary.
 The method used in the writing salons is designed to foster creativity and expression and deepen your adventure.
 I have been leading tours for nearly 20 years.
 I look forward to traveling with you!

 Write & Roam 2025/26

-Iceland, September 21-29 2025 Golden Circle & Westman Islands
+Iceland, September 21-29 2025 Golden Circle & Westman Islands.
+Registraton deadline is July 21. (registration closed)

 Why Write & Roam?